-Vermiculite is a commonly used dry, loose fill material for packaging.
-It provides cushioning for delicate objects to prevent impact and shock during shipping and handling.
+Vermiculite packing material is a commonly used dry, loose fill material for packaging.
+This insulated packaging materials provides cushioning for delicate objects to prevent impact and shock during shipping and handling.
 It is pourable, which allows for packing around irregularly shaped items.
 In addition to being used widely in packaging, its chemical and physical properties, such as its ability to absorb water, thermal insulative properties and lightweight, make it a versatile material with numerous applications across many industries, including agriculture, building and construction and waste treatment.

 What is Vermiculite?